-Bible and the Bible only" principle as outlined in the pioneers' convictions.
+Ellen White herself was in harmony with these positions of the pioneers.
+Her claim for the authority of what she said was based solely on her conviction that it was the Holy Spirit who was giving her messages for God's people.
+She had received little formal education and had not been trained as a preacher or communicator.
+She had no desire to exalt her writings above the Bible.
+She did not see them as an addition to the Bible, and they were certainly not a substitute for the Scriptures.
+She took her stand on "the Bible and the Bible only" principle as outlined in the pioneers' convictions.
 All sources of revelation are subordinate to, and under the judgment of, Scripture.
 Her unequivocal assertion rings in our ears today: "The Holy Scriptures are to be accepted as an authoritative, infallible revelation of His will.
-They are the standard of character, the revealer of doctrines, and the test of experience. ''6 A careful study of her writings indicates that she maintained this position throughout her life.
+They are the standard of character, the revealer of doctrines, and the test of experience."
+A careful study of her writings indicates that she maintained this position throughout her life.

 Today we also must relate to these same challenges to the gift of prophecy.
 The Scriptures clearly teach that God will minister by the Holy Spirit throughout all ages until time merges into eternity.
-Moreover the Bible emphasises that there will be a special work of the Holy Spirit in the final days of earth's history.
+Moreover the Bible emphasizes that there will be a special work of the Holy Spirit in the final days of earth's history.
 Consequently, we are challenged by Scripture itself: "Quench not the Spirit.
 Despise not prophesyings.
-Prove all things; hold fast that which is good," 1 Thessalonians 5:19-21.
+Prove all things; hold fast that which is good" (1 Thess.
+5:19-21).
 Since God is concerned for His church collectively, and for the believers individually, it is only sensible for us to maintain an open, investigative attitude toward His ministry on our behalf.
 The Scriptures teach us to expect it, and they indicate repeatedly the safety in responding to God's loving concern.